crispinprojects/talkcalendar/README.md

 ### Prebuilt Binary

-A 64 bit prebuilt binary is available and can be downloaded from the binary directory and can be used with Linux distributions that have GTK4 in their repositories such as Ubuntu 22.04, Debian Bookworm, Fedora 35 onwards etc.
+A 64 bit prebuilt binary is available and can be downloaded from the binary directory and can be used with Linux distributions that have GTK4 in their repositories such as Ubuntu 22.04, Debian 12 Bookworm, Fedora 35 onwards etc.

-Extract the downloaded file which contains the Talk Calendar executable and diphones directory which should be located in the working directory.
+Extract the downloaded file which contains the Talking Calendar executable and diphones directory which should be located in the working directory.

-Talk Calendar version 0.5 and above uses an Sqlite3 database for storing events rather than a csv file.
+Talking Calendar version 0.5 and above uses an Sqlite3 database for storing events rather than a csv file.
 Sqlite is normally installed by default.
 With Debian (Ubuntu) based distributions you can check the version of Sqlite installed on your system using the terminal command below.

 ```
 apt list sqlite3 -a
 ```

-Talk Calendar can also display this information.
+Talking Calendar can also display this information.
 Use menu->Information.

-Assuming that the GTK4 base libraries are installed the Talk Calendar binary can be run from the terminal using:
+Assuming that the GTK4 base libraries are installed the Talking Calendar binary can be run from the terminal using:

 ```
 ./talkcalendar